-The instrument panel consists of an MGL Xtreme glass cockpit instrument mounted centrally in the instrument pod.
-The glass cockpit receives its data from an RDAC engine and sender data collection unit located behind the rear seat.
-A 12V DC outlet and Cessna like keyed mags for pilot and ignition key switch is on the panel.
+The instrument panel consists of a Stratomaster Ultra digital glass cockpit instrument mounted centrally in the dash.
+The glass cockpit receives its data from an RDAC engine and sender data collection unit located under the top engine cowl of the Revo.
+A 12V DC outlet and Cessna like keyed mags for pilot and ignition key switch is on the panel (only on 912UL and 912ULS).
 Other marked switches include landing light switch, strobe (flasher) switch and a master avionics switch.
+Klixon push-pull circuit breakers are set for all electrical devices.
+See pictures at the beginning of this section.